 “Hopefully, the fully operational smart battery will see the light of day within a ten-year period”, says Professor Robert Dominko.

-He is one of the researchers behind the sensing and self-healing research ideas as a way to address key challenges such as degradation and life time of batteries.
+He is one of the researchers behind research into sensing and self-healing ideas as a way to address key challenges such as the degradation and life time of batteries.

 One of the main challenges within the domain is connected to harsh conditions in the battery environment, where sensors and self-healing functionalities have to last for many years.

 “Our proposed disruptive approach to meet these challenges is to inject smart embedded sensing technologies and functionalities into the battery.
 The sensors should be capable of monitoring changes detrimental to battery life”, says Robert Dominko.

 Injecting smart functionalities into the battery will include the integration and development of various sensing technologies previously used in other sectors, such as the automotive and medical industries, to transmit information out of the cells.
 For the successful implementation of the sensing tools in a battery, sensors will have to be adapted to the targeted battery environment in terms of chemical stability, size and manufacturing constraints, including recyclability.